Bishop Luers High School: Football

 Bishop Luers has been to the Indiana state finals for football sixteen times, including four consecutive years, 1999 through 2002.
 Twelve of those sixteen trips have resulted in football championships, all in Class 2A, including four consecutive wins in 2009, 2010, 2011 and 2012.

-The Knights' roster has included many accomplished players who have gone on to play successfully at the professional and NCAA Division I levels.
+The Knights' roster has included many players who have gone on to play successfully at the professional and NCAA Division I levels.
 Among the most notable are Anthony Spencer of the NFL's Dallas Cowboys and Jaylon Smith, winner of the 2012 high school Butkus Award and the 2012 Indiana Mr. Football award, are also alumni.

 Boys' basketball

 Coinciding with the 2004 hiring of head coach James Blackmon, Sr., recent seasons have seen championship success for the boys' basketball team.
 For the four seasons 2006/07 – 2009/10, the Knights' roster featured Deshaun Thomas, recipient of the 2010 Indiana Mr. Basketball award.
 The Knights won two consecutive boys' basketball Class 2A state championships, in 2008 and 2009.

 On May 21, 2010, in a ceremony at Bishop Luers, Thomas' jersey (#1) was retired by the school.
 This was the first time in school history a jersey of any of its athletes had been retired.